Fund managers most overweight bank stocks ever: BAML

-LONDON Fund managers have built up their biggest overweight position ever on bank stocks following Donald Trump's surprise U.S. presidential election victory, a survey showed on Tuesday.
+LONDON (Reuters) - Fund managers have built up their biggest overweight position ever on bank stocks following Donald Trump's surprise U.S. presidential election victory, a survey showed on Tuesday.

 Bank of America Merrill Lynch's monthly fund manager survey for December also showed that global growth expectations rose to their highest in 19 months, and corporate profit expectations rose to the highest in six and a half years.